SantoDE/ret/README.md

 Therfore seamless autoscaling with new Agent-Hosts will become tricky as they can't join the environment.

-RRT (Rancher Registration Token) will help you solve this issue.
+RET will help you solve this issue.

 By only providing: